Nón lá: Uses

-Nón lá are often used to cover the sun, cover the rain, make a fan when hot.
+Nón lá are often used to protect the wearer from the sun, rain, and can be used as a fan.
 Sometimes it can be used to draw water or to store it.
 Today, nón lá are also considered a special gift for tourists when visiting Vietnam.

-In art - cultural
+Cultural Aspects

 In theatrical art, nón lá appear in the girls' dance performances.
+It can be used within choreographies to create intricate illusions through the gentle and flexible movements of the dancers.